Scarface (1983 film)

-Scarface is a 1983 American crime drama film directed by Brian De Palma and written by Oliver Stone.
-Loosely based on the 1929 novel of the same name and serving as a loose remake of the 1932 film, it tells the story of Cuban refugee Tony Montana (Al Pacino), who arrives penniless in Miami during the Mariel boatlift and becomes a powerful and extremely homicidal drug lord.
-The film co-stars Steven Bauer, Michelle Pfeiffer, Mary Elizabeth Mastrantonio and Robert Loggia.
-De Palma dedicated this version of Scarface to the memories of Howard Hawks and Ben Hecht, the writers of the original film.
+Scarface is a 1983 American crime drama film directed by Brian De Palma, written by Oliver Stone and starring Al Pacino.
+It is a remake of the 1932 film, in turn based on the 1930 novel.
+It tells the story of Cuban refugee Tony Montana, who arrives in Miami during the Mariel boatlift and becomes a powerful drug lord.
+The film co-stars Michelle Pfeiffer, Steven Bauer, Robert Loggia and Mary Elizabeth Mastrantonio.

-Pacino became interested in a remake of the 1932 version after seeing it, and he and producer Martin Bregman began to develop it.
+Pacino worked with producer Martin Bregman to develop the project.
 Sidney Lumet was initially hired to direct the film but was replaced by De Palma, who hired Stone to write the script.
-Filming took place from November 1982 to May 1983, in Los Angeles and Miami.
+De Palma dedicated the film to the memories of Howard Hawks and Ben Hecht, the director and screenwriter, respectively, of the original film.
+Filming took place from November 1982 to May 1983 in Los Angeles and Miami.
 The film's soundtrack was composed by Giorgio Moroder.

 Scarface premiered in New York City on December 1, 1983, and was released on December 9 by Universal Pictures.
-The film grossed $45 million at the domestic box office and $66 million worldwide.
-Initial critical reception was negative due to its excessive violence, profanity, and graphic drug usage.
+The film was a commercial success, grossing $66 million.
+Initial critical response was negative due to its extreme violence, profanity and graphic drug use.
 Some Cuban expatriates in Miami objected to the film's portrayal of Cubans as criminals and drug traffickers.
-In the years that followed, critics have reappraised it, and it is now considered one of the greatest gangster films ever made.
-Screenwriters and directors such as Martin Scorsese have praised the film, and it has been referenced extensively in pop culture, especially in hip hop music, as well as comic books, television programs, and video games.
-The film has come to be regarded as a cult classic.
+However, in the years that followed, some critics have reappraised it, and it is now considered to be one of the greatest gangster films ever made.
+Screenwriters and directors such as Martin Scorsese have praised the film, and it has been referenced extensively in pop culture, especially in hip-hop culture, as well as comic books, television programs and video games.
+The film is regarded as a cult classic.

 Plot

-In 1980, Cuban refugee and ex-convict Tony Montana arrives in Miami, as part of the Mariel boatlift, where he is sent to a refugee camp with his best friend Manny Ray and their companions Angel and Chi-Chi.
-The four are released and given green cards in exchange for murdering a former Cuban general at the request of Miami drug lord Frank Lopez.
-They find work as dishwashers at a restaurant, but a dissatisfied Tony proclaims that he is meant for bigger things.

-Frank's right-hand man, Omar Suarez, sends the four to purchase cocaine from Colombian dealers.
-Tony and Angel are captured at gunpoint, and Tony is forced to watch Angel being dismembered with a chainsaw before Manny and Chi-Chi rescue him.
-The three kill the Colombians and personally deliver the recovered drugs and money to Frank, suspecting that Omar set them up.
+In 1980, ex-convict Cuban refugee Tony Montana arrives in Miami as part of the Mariel boatlift with his friend Manny Ribera and their companions, Angel and Chi-Chi.
+Miami drug lord Frank Lopez arranges green cards for them in exchange for killing a former henchman for Fidel Castro.
+Dissatisfied with their jobs as restaurant dishwashers, Tony and Manny meet with Frank's right-hand man Omar Suarez, who sends the four to purchase cocaine from Colombian dealers.
+Tony and Angel are taken at gunpoint; Tony is forced to watch as Angel is dismembered with a chainsaw, before Manny and Chi-Chi rescue them.
+They kill three of the dealers and deliver the drugs and money to Frank in person, suspecting that Omar set them up.